 Tournament Format: 11 teams with 3 play-in games between the bottom 6 teams

-Recent History: Hampton and North Carolina Central have won the last five MEAC Championships.
-In the last 11 years, the MEAC Tournament has either been won by a favorite (7 times by the #1 or #2 seed) or a massive upset (4 times by the #6 or #7 seed).
-This includes last year when NC Central won the MEAC from the 6-seed.
-While generally thought of as one of the lower-tier mid-major leagues, the MEAC has produced 3 of the biggest NCAA Tournament upsets in the last 20 years (Coppin St over South Carolina in 1997, Hampton over Iowa St in 2001, and Norfolk St over Missouri in 2012).
+Recent History: North Carolina Central is the three-time defending MEAC Champions.
+In the last 12 years, the MEAC Tournament has either been won by a favorite (7 times by the #1 or #2 seed) or a massive upset (4 times by the #6 or #7 seed).
+NC Central won the title from the #3 seed last year after winning from the #6 seed in 2018.
+While generally thought of as one of the lower-tier mid-major leagues, the MEAC has produced 3 of the biggest NCAA Tournament upsets in the last 25 years (Coppin St over South Carolina in 1997, Hampton over Iowa St in 2001, and Norfolk St over Missouri in 2012).
 The MEAC owns 3 of the 8 15-over-2 upsets in NCAA Tournament history.

 Tournament Format: The top 8 teams in the conference qualify for the tournament.
 The top 2 seeds get double byes to the semifinals and the #3 and #4 seeds get byes to the quarterfinals.